bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

 the maximum size, downloading the entire block would require over 500,000 bytes---but downloading three hashes plus the block header requires only 140 bytes.

+Note: If identical txids are found within the same block, there is a possibility that the merkle tree may collide with a block with some or all duplicates removed due to how unbalanced merkle trees are implemented (duplicating the lone hash).
+Since it is impractical to have separate transactions with identical txids, this does not impose a burden on honest software, but must be checked if the invalid status of a block is to be cached;
+otherwise, a valid block with the duplicates eliminated could have the same merkle root and block hash, but be rejected by the cached invalid outcome, resulting in security bugs such as CVE-2012-2459.

 {% endautocrossref %}